Gas for a secure energy supply

 Security of supply can be further enhanced by market interconnection, storage capacity, improved grid interoperability and route flexibility, all achievable through investments in infrastructure.
 The European gas grid needs relatively small investments in missing links in several regions.
 As new import routes are being built in northern Europe, pipeline corridors are also being studied for the south.

-Renewable and low-carbon gases have considerable potential for growth.
+Renewable, decarbonised and low-carbon gases have considerable potential for growth.
+Renewable gas is the category name for CO2-neutral gases, including biogas, biomethane BioLPG, renewable hydrogen and synthetic methane from power-to-gas.
+Decarbonised gases include hydrogen gained from pyrolysis process as well as hydrogen from natural gas reforming combined with Carbon Capture and Storage (CCS).
 Biomethane from waste or biomass, synthetic methane as well as hydrogen can be used in stand-alone equipment or blended with natural gas in the existing infrastructure.
-Using this infrastructure to enable the transport, storage and distribution of renewable and low carbon gas would significantly lower the total EU energy system cost, while contributing to delivering climate and energy objectives set out in the Paris Agreement.
+Using this infrastructure to enable the transport, storage and distribution of renewable and low carbon gas would significantly lower the total EU energy system cost, while contributing to delivering climate and energy objectives set out in the Paris Agreement and the European Green Deal.